jmoh3/SPIMBot/README.md

-# SPIMBot
+# SPIMBot - Pablo PicasSPIM

 For CS 233 final project

-This repo includes a valiant effort at implementing a Floyd Warshall's algorithm with path reconstruction in MIPS however this was not used in the final version because it took too long.
+This repo includes a valiant effort at implementing Floyd Warshall's algorithm with path reconstruction in MIPS however this was not used in the final version because it took too long.
 I know, we're sad too.